geraldinepyh/VDL/Readme.md

 For activating your virtual environment, type `source env/bin/activate` in the project folder in [bash](https://www.gnu.org/software/bash/) or `source env/bin/activate.fish` if you are using the [fish](https://fishshell.com/) shell.
 For deactivating, just type deactivate in your shell

-## Deployment

-Add additional notes about how to deploy this on a live system

-## Built With

- - Python 3.6

-## Contributing

-Please send in a pull request.

 ## Authors